 Replace everything with the following lines (copy/paste):

-This will allow to simply un-comment the appropriate section for the settings needed.
+This will allow to un-comment the appropriate section for the settings needed.
 For the purpose of this post, un-comment section 3b and supply the network information as per Step 1.
-Exit and save with Ctrl+X and then Y.

 To check if Raspbian accepted the new network settings, use: